kthohr/macrolib/README.md

 # gensys++
-C++ implementation of Chris Sims' gensys program for solving linear rational expectations models.
+gensys++ is a C++ implementation of Chris Sims' gensys program for solving linear rational expectations models.

 This is designed for use with the Armadillo C++ linear algebra library, which is available at: